AlDanial/cloc/README.md

                              File::Find to stat directories to obtain the correct count.
 File search speed will decrease.
                              See also --follow-links.
-   --stdin-name=&lt;file&gt;       Give a file name to use to determine the language
+   --stdin-name=<file>       Give a file name to use to determine the language
                              for standard input.
 (Use - as the input name to receive source code via STDIN.)
-   --strip-comments=&lt;ext&gt;    For each file processed, write to the current
+   --strip-comments=<ext>    For each file processed, write to the current
                              directory a version of the file which has blank and commented lines removed (in-line comments
                              persist).
-The name of each stripped file is the original file name with .&lt;ext&gt; appended to it.
+The name of each stripped file is the original file name with .<ext> appended to it.
                              It is written to the current directory unless --original-dir is on.
    --strip-str-comments      Replace comment markers embedded in strings with